apparebit/prettypretty/README.md

 | [Documentation](https://apparebit.github.io/prettypretty/)
 \]

+## A Drab Reality

+Building delightful terminal user interfaces requires coping with significant variability.
+Any given terminal may support only 16 or 256 colors.
+Furthermore, its appearance has probably been customized, often using a dark theme even if the OS isn't in dark mode.
+Such deep configurability is a must.
+That's because, in part, terminals' primary users like to tinker.
+Also, some of those users have strongly held convictions about their tools' appearances, with some favoring a low-contrast monochrome and others a psychedelic explosion of rainbows.

+So, determining the terminal's level of color support is only a first step out of many.
+A command line application also needs to take the current color theme into account, whether that theme is dark or light, and whether the user approves of color or not.
+Assembling all that information is three more steps in the right direction, but an application still needs *to do something* with that information, i.e., accordingly adjust its styles.
+Or, it can keep looking drab and sad.

+## Enter Pretty 🌸 Pretty

+Prettypretty helps you bring awesome color to this drab world: The library takes care of determining color support, color theme, and the polarity of the theme.
+It also supports user-directed overrides.
+Once assembled, prettypretty leverages this information to automatically adjust your application's styles to the current runtime context.
+And for that, it uses the latest in color spaces and algorithms, bringing the benefits of the Oklab perceptual color space and CSS Color algorithms for contrast and color adjustment to terminals.

-## Prettypretty Illustrated
+## Pretty 🌸 Pretty Illustrated

-The first screenshot illustrates prettypretty's support for maximizing text contrast by comparing against backgrounds in all 216 colors from the 6x6x6 RGB cube of 8-bit terminal colors.
+The following screen shots illustrate some of the benefits of prettypretty's color management, showing off its algorithms for contrast and color adjustment for the 6x6x6 RGB cube embedded inside 8-bit terminal colors.
+The first screenshot demonstrates prettypretty's support for maximizing text contrast by comparing against backgrounds in all 216 colors from the 6x6x6 RGB cube of 8-bit terminal colors.

 ![Background color
 grid](https://raw.githubusercontent.com/apparebit/prettypretty/main/docs/figures/rgb6-background.png)